 India’s story of tiger recovery is one of astonishing hope: from 2006 to 2018, the estimate for tigers in the wild more than doubled with the latest estimate from the Wildlife Institute of India of between 2,600 and 3,350 individuals, which is roughly three-quarters of the world’s tiger population.

-Thanks to the commitment of the government and conservationists and the participation of communities, tigers have been enabled to survive in human-dominated landscapes, and helping
+Thanks to the commitment of the government and conservationists and the participation of communities, tigers have been enabled to survive in human-dominated landscapes, and helping to secure critical ecosystems.